Krakivs'ki Visti: Distribution

 The first issue of Krakivs'ki Visti was published on January 7, 1940.
-It began to publish a daily paper in November 1940.
+It began to publish daily in November 1940.
 At that time Ukrainske Vydavnytstvo began to publish a weekly paper for the rural population.
-The German occupiers limited the newspapers to small press runs.
+The German occupiers limited newspapers to small press runs.
 The press run was just over 10,000 in 1941 and just over 15,000 in 1943.

 The readership was located in the Governorate and among the Ukrainians "working as forced labor in Germany", and in German-occupied Europe.
 The Germans placed a ban on circulating the newspaper to the Reichskommissariat Ukraine (RKU), the civilian regime of much of Nazi German-occupied Ukraine, where "the bulk of the potential readership lived."
 The targeted audience envisioned by the newspapers founders were the "peasants, workers and refugees."
 In the end the daily was aimed at the intelligentsia and the weekly for the rural population and workers.

 After the Soviet invasion of Poland in 1939 in accordance with the Nazi-Soviet Pact, many Ukrainian nationalists left the Soviet-controlled Kresy for the German zone of occupation, and Kraków became the centre of their nationalist activity.
 Some of the most prominent Ukrainian writers contributed to Krakivs’ki visti.
 However, there were very few Ukrainians living in Kraków, therefore most copies were distributed elsewhere.